scaleoutsystems/stackn/README.md

 # What is STACKn?

-STACKn is a machine learning platform that lets data scientist collaborate on projects where they can share datasets, work in various development environments, and deploy and serve trained models and analytics apps without worrying about DevOps.
+STACKn is a lightweight, cloud-native machine learning platform that lets data scientist collaborate on ML projects where they can share datasets, work in Notebook environments, use tracking (MLFlow), and register, version and serve models.
+STACKn also lets you deploy model and apps in public or private catalouges for sharing model endpoints and custom dashboards.

 <figure>
   <p align="center">
     <img src="docs/images/stackn_diagram.png" width="100%" title="hover text">